w3c/openscreenprotocol/ssdp.md

 ### Message Flow

-1. The root device advertises its services on the network by sending for each service it offers a `NOTIFY` message of type `ssdp:alive` to the multicast address `239.255.255.250:1900` with all the information needed to access the service.
+1. The root device advertises itself on the network by sending a `NOTIFY` message of type `ssdp:alive` for each service it offers to the multicast address `239.255.255.250:1900` with all the information needed to access that service.
 Control points listening on the multicast address receive the message and check the service type (`NT`) header to determine if it is relevant or not.

-   To obtain more information about the device, the control point makes an HTTP request to the device description URL provided in the `LOCATION` header of the SSDP advertisement.
-The device description is a XML document that contains information about the device like friendly name and capabilities, as well as information about each of the services it offers.
+   To obtain more information, the control point makes an HTTP request to the device description URL provided in the `LOCATION` header of the `NOTIFY` message.
+The device description is a XML document that contains information about the device like its friendly name and capabilities, as well as information about each of the services it offers.

-1. A control point can search for root devices at any time by sending a `M-SEARCH` query to the multicast address.
+1. A control point can search for root devices at any time by sending a `M-SEARCH` query to the same multicast address.
 The query contains the search target (`ST`) header specifying the service type the control point wants.
    All devices listing to the multicast address will receive the query.

 1. When a root device receives a query, it checks the `ST` header against the list of services offered.
 If there is a match it replies with a unicast